James T. Aubrey: Management style

 Aubrey was known for his fast decision-making, controlling and workaholic tendencies, putting in 12-hour days, six days a week.
 He endlessly read scripts, screened episodes, and ordered reshoots or changes made in the furniture and dressing of a set.
 Author Murray Kempton wrote that he would see six films every weekend and read three books on transcontinental flights.
 Kempton quoted a CBS executive, saying:

 He read everything.
 Like he saw every movie.
 But he had the smallest world there could be.
 He'd watch a movie, and while everyone else was involved in the story, he'd say out loud "that kid could be the lead in a television program."
 He read everything sure.
 All the new fiction.
 What he didn't like was Bellow, Updike, Cheever, Salinger, Capote, and Mailer.
 He didn't know how to use them.

-Oulahan and Lambert claimed, "Aubrey exercised his tremendous power with the canny skill and the ruthlessness of a Tatar khan."
+Oulahan and Lambert wrote, "Aubrey exercised his tremendous power with the canny skill and the ruthlessness of a Tatar khan".
 By 1959, Aubrey's treachery led the producer John Houseman to dub him "the Smiling Cobra".
 In December 1962, CBS announced it was spending $250,000 an episode on Houseman's hour-long drama on American history for the next season, The Great Adventure, but on July 25, 1963, CBS announced Houseman had resigned.
-The producer told The New York Times, "The kind of show they want is not what I wanted to produce", but attributed his departure to a simple difference of opinion, the Times reporter stating Houseman "expressed no criticism of CBS."
+The producer told The New York Times, "The kind of show they want is not what I wanted to produce", but attributed his departure to a simple difference of opinion, the Times reporter stating Houseman "expressed no criticism of CBS".
 The show ran for one season, 1963–64.

 In his book Only You, Dick Daring!, Merle Miller described how he spent five-and-a-half months trying to make a show with CBS for the 1963–64 season based on an idea of Aubrey's about a county agent.
 Aubrey would walk out of meetings without offering any constructive comments on Miller's program and the 19 rewrites he did of the pilot episode.
 Miller was assured by executives that Aubrey's silence meant things were fine; Kempton quoted a CBS producer telling Miller "this has nothing to do with a good script or a bad script.
 It has to do with pleasing one man, Jim Aubrey.
 Don't ever forget it", and Miller later learned of efforts by Aubrey to force him out.
 A pilot for the show, Calhoun and County Agent, starring Jackie Cooper and Barbara Stanwyck, was shot and put on the fall schedule, but the series was cancelled before it aired.
 Miller quoted an independent producer: "Aubrey's the most important man in television, in the history of television, maybe in the history of entertainment.
-He out-Mayers Louis B. Mayer ten times over."
+He out-Mayers Louis B. Mayer ten times over".